-Claim: American Atheists oppose incorporating a steel-beam cross found in the World Trade Center rubble into a September 11 museum.
+Claim: American Atheists are opposing the incorporation of a steel-beam cross found in the World Trade Center rubble into a September 11 memorial and museum.

 Example:[Collected on the Internet, 2003]